tzurp/playwright-cleanup/README.md

 # playwright-cleanup

-This plugin for [Playwright](https://playwright.dev/) is used to properly cleanup after each test.
-Cleanup after test might get complicated.
-For example: Lets say you are creating a bank account and then adding an investment plan and depositing there some money.
-If you try to delete the account you might probably get a refusion because the account is not empty. <b>playwright-cleanup</b> helps you to do it systematically by 'marking' each entity you create for deletion right after its creation.
-When the test is finished, <b>playwright-cleanup</b> would delete the investment plan, the deposit and the account in the right order.
+This plugin for [Playwright](https://playwright.dev/) helps simplify test cleanup.
+It does so by providing a systematic way to mark entities for deletion immediately after creation.
+This is particularly useful when tests involve creating complex structures, such as a bank account with an investment plan and a deposit.
+Without proper cleanup, attempting to delete the account may result in errors, such as a refusal due to the account not being empty.
+However, with <b>playwright-cleanup</b>, entities are deleted in the correct order, ensuring that tests clean up after themselves and do not interfere with each other.

 <h2>Installation</h2>

 The easiest way to install this module as a (dev-)dependency is by using the following command:

 ```